Eptagone/Vite.AspNetCore/examples/net/ViteNET.BlazorServer/README.md

 Avoid running scripts directly from script tags.
 Blazor performs a pre-rendering process and if your scripts are executed before this process finishes, all events and references will be removed once rendering is complete.

 If you need to run a script after the page loads.
-It's recommended to import the script into Blazor.
+It's recommended to import the script into from.
 See [index.razor](Pages/Index.razor).

 The Tag Helpers will be in the [_Host.cshtml](Pages/_Host.cshtml) file.